dynamizeMe/termax/README.md

 But if user experience is something you are looking to maximize then you're in a pickle.
 Spinners and such terminal animations won't work properly (maybe not even work) with a synchronous process.(More on that in [Spinner limits section](#spinner_limits))
 Additionally to that termax comes with built-in error handling, themes, styling and more to speed up your development time, so that you might focus on the meat and potatoes of your project.

+### Spinner limits

+<a name="spinner_limits"></a>
+To put it as simple as possible, spinners need continues execution so they can be animated, they will continuously update what's printed on the terminal (till we stop them).
+Now JavaScript is single-threaded, so if we call exec or fork etc..
+As they are non-blocking they spawn a shell then execute the command within that shell, but leave the rest of the code to be executed afterwards (this includes the spinners), execSync, forkSync etc... are blocking, which means that those method will not return until the child process has fully closed (effectively stopping the spinner execution till then).

+That's why synchronous operations lead to spinner freezing, glitching etc..
 ## [Documentation](#documentation)

 <a name="documentation"></a>